Aftab Pureval: Hamilton County Clerk of Courts

 In October 2015, Pureval announced his candidacy for the position of clerk of courts for Hamilton County, Ohio.
 He told reporters that his goals were to improve efficiency and cut spending, to eliminate partisan politics from the office, and to provide the poor with better access to the justice system.
-His opponent, Tracy Winkler, was well-known due to her family name's prominence in local politics and her position as the incumbent.
+His opponent, Tracy Winkler, was a well-known incumbent from a family prominent in local politics.
 However, Pureval raised significantly more in campaign funding—by mid-summer, he had raised $210,000 to Winkler's $70,000—and began to receive significant press coverage.

 On November 8, 2016, Pureval was elected as clerk of courts, beating Winkler by a margin of 18,673 votes (out of 388,411 total votes cast).
 Shortly after being elected, Pureval resigned from his counsel position at Procter & Gamble, citing a desire to focus on his clerk position full-time.

-Pureval officially took office on January 3, 2017 and immediately made significant reforms and reductions to the office.
+Pureval officially took office on January 3, 2017, and immediately made significant reforms and reductions to the office.
 He told the Cincinnati Business Courier, "It's not downsizing.
 We're taking a look at the current talent in our office and making changes where we think they are necessary."
 He later received criticism for some of his hiring decisions, bringing in officials from other parties and workers from private industry.

 In May 2017, Pureval's office relaunched the clerk of courts website, adding support for mobile devices.
 In July 2017, Pureval announced new policies regarding his office's workers.
 All workers would now be paid no less than $16 per hour and would be able to receive pay during extended absences to care for newborns or sick relatives.
 He also implemented protections against discrimination for LGBTQ workers.
 Pureval also established a help center staffed by volunteers from the University of Cincinnati College of Law.

 On November 3, 2020, Pureval was re-elected as the clerk of courts, winning 57.3% of the vote over Republican contender Alex Glandorf.